zedar/java-springmvc-heroku-template/README.md

-Template project for API development with Java, Jetty, SpringMVC, Spock and Heroku
+Template project for API development with Java, Jetty, SpringMVC, Spock, Swagger and Heroku
 ------------------------------------
 The aim of this project is to provide template for standalone java application with:
   * embedded jetty container for HTTP support,